Data to decisions: How RHI Magnesita turned digital complexity into clarity

 “We don’t want to be in the passenger seat.
 We want to be driving the transformation train—and Autodesk is right there with us.”

-—Marco Vasconcelos, Digital Transformation Analyst, RHI Magnesita
+—Marco Vasconcelos, Digital Transformation Expert, RHI Magnesita

 Optimizing licensing and building smart automation

 Vasconcelos took that concept further.
-With the help from expert coaching, he developed his own in-house automations to manage licenses dynamically using Autodesk’s reporting API.
+With the help of expert coaching, he developed his own in-house automations to manage licenses dynamically using Autodesk’s reporting API.
+“With help from Autodesk coaching, I created a tool that automatically switches users between Flex and subscription based on their real usage,” he explains.

 Driving adoption through real-world value